proxnox/proxnox.github.io/_posts/2025-12-23-Best-AI-Contract-Analysis-Software-for-Small-Law-Firms-2025.md

 It allows solo practitioners and small teams to focus on high-value advocacy and deep, strategic counseling—the kind of work that truly moves the needle for a client.
 For the first time, a small firm can have the "firepower" of a large enterprise player without the massive overhead, allowing you to compete on talent and strategy rather than just sheer headcount.

-*This article utilizes data gathered from open-source research and public market information available as of late 2025.
+***Disclaimer**: This article utilizes data gathered from open-source research and public market information available as of late 2025.
 The content is provided for informational purposes only and does not constitute professional legal or financial advice; the author assumes no liability for any losses or damages resulting from the use of this information.*

 ---